Reconnecting With Old Clients: The Ultimate Guide

 So the first thing to do is to “dig your well before you drink from it”.

-Rather than waiting until the very last minute when you need a favour urgently, start reconnecting now before you get desperate.
+Rather than waiting until the very last minute when you need a favour urgently, start reconnecting with old clients now before you get desperate.
 Invest time in building your relationship back up so that when you do need a favour, you've made plenty of deposits in the relationship bank you can draw on.

 But what if you don't have time?
 What if you need to get back in touch with a view to talking to them about working together or getting a referral?